The Forest Tawi

 BACK →

 If you still have charcoal left over, we show you how to make charcoal briquettes for use in a conventional barbecue.
 They burn cleanly and produce plenty of heat.
 Replacing purchased charcoal which often comes from unsustainable sources, with homemade briquettes is environmentally sound, especially as the Forest Tawi releases far fewer pollutants than a traditional charcoal maker.
+Charcoal use is a significant contributor to deforestation because the process of making charcoal pumps tonnes of toxic particles into the atmosphere every day, yet it is largely ignored by the environmental lobby – that has to change.

 BACK →